Paul Bracken - Pianist/Teacher [email protected] 0795-167-4428

 Picture

-Cornovian Singers is a new community choir based in Pontesbury, and performing in the Shrewsbury area.
+Cornovian Singers is a community choir based in Pontesbury, and performing in the Shrewsbury area.

-We sing at community events, concerts, church and charity 'fundraisers' etc. We also enjoy leading services in historic churches which currently have no choir.
+We sing at community events, local concerts, church and charity 'fundraisers' etc, and enjoy leading services in historic churches which have no choir.
+This has been much appreciated, as you'll see from the testimonials below.

-We welcome all experienced singers to come and try singing with us.
-We’re a friendly and enthusiastic group, performing a mixture of sacred and secular music, with an emphasis on singing Christian music a capella.
+We welcome experienced singers to come and try singing with us.
+It's a friendly and enthusiastic group, performing a mixture of sacred and secular music, with an emphasis on singing Christian music a capella.
 Our repertoire includes historic and 'early' music, as well as modern/gospel music from both Anglican and Catholic traditions.
-You'll find comments on our recent concerts/events below

 'On behalf of Pontesbury Congregational Church, I just wanted to say a big thank you to the Cornovian Singers for a lovely and successful evening yesterday.
 Everyone said how much they had enjoyed the concert and we have made approximately £450 from the event'.
 (Wendy Williams)